ARX-0/VSDSquadraonMini_Research_intern/README.md

 You can find the pinout diagrams at this [link](https://github.com/ARX-0/VSDSquadraonMini_Research_intern/tree/main/PIN%20OUT%20diagrams).

-# Simplifying CH32V Development Using Arduino Studio and implementation of Memory Game using arduino studio
+# Simplifying CH32V Development Using Arduino Studio and implementation of Memory Game using Arduino Studio

 <table>
   <thead>